mwrnd/notes/XDMA_Communication/README.md

 ![Add AXI BRAM Controller](img/Add_AXI_BRAM_Controller_IP.png)

-Add blocks for each SmartConnect interface:
+Add blocks for each SmartConnect interface and connect their `S_AXIS` ports to the corresponding `M_AXIS` port of the SmartConnect blocks.

 ![BRAM Controller Block for each SmartConnectInterface](img/BRAM_Controller_Blocks_for_each_SmartConnect_Interface.png)